techmehedi/techmehedi/README.md

 👋 Hello World!
 I'm Mehedi Hasan

-I am a dynamic and enthusiastic Full-Stack Software Engineer with a deep-seated interest in Cloud Architecture and Artificial Intelligence.
+I am a dynamic and enthusiastic Software Engineer with a deep-seated interest in Web Development, Cloud Architecture and Artificial Intelligence.
 With a knack for coding, I'm always on the lookout for new opportunities to challenge myself and augment my knowledge base.

 🛠️ Skills and Experience